CloudConfig Internals

 Cross-Cloud Storage

-credentials="gcp-prod", # compute runs on GCP
+compute = anycloud.Client(credentials="gcp-prod") # compute runs on GCP

-input_storage_credentials="aws-prod", # input is on AWS
+aws = anycloud.Client(credentials="aws-prod") # input lives on AWS S3

-output_storage_credentials="azure-prod", # output is on Azure
+azure = anycloud.Client(credentials="azure-prod") # output lives on Azure

 )